Zili125935/DSO_prospect_account_matching/README.md

 *Remember to click 'enter'
 * Step 3:\
 Rename the input excel file to 'Import DSO.xlsx' \
-copy the input excel file under folder 'semi_auto_process'
+copy the input excel file under folder 'DSO_prospect_account_matching'

 * Step 4:\
 Go back to Command, copy & paste the following command to run the script